PeachyDB-Inc/PeachyDB/README.md

 We want to minimize the effort users have to undertake to interact with the product.

 We may also have to weigh in the possibility of exposing code which can potentially become exposed to security exploits.
-AI agents training on open source code may pose further issues.
+AI models training on open source code may pose further issues.

 Contributing to the open source as well as other community is an important part of our overall thought process, we have to figure out the details of how to give back to the ecosystem in a way that helps as many organizations and people as we can.